boraoksuzoglu/email-verification-api/README.md

 # email-verifier

-An email verifier API with express and mongoose.
+An email verification API example with express and mongoose.

 ---